Chromatic Numbers of Exact Distance Graphs: Introduction and Main Results

 \begin{theo}[Van den Heuvel et al.~\cite{vdHetal16}] \mbox{}\\* For every positive integer~$k$ and planar graph~$G$ we have $\displaystyle\wcol_{k}(G)\le \binom{k+2}{2}\cdot(2k+1)$. \end{theo}

-So we have $\wcol_2(G)\le30$ for planar graphs, which, when combined with Corollary~\ref{first}, unfortunately gives a worse bound for $\chi(\edp{G}{3})$ for planar graphs than the one obtained earlier.

-On the other hand, combining Theorems~\ref{thm10}\,(a) and~\ref{binomcol} already gives the significantly better upper bound $\chi(\edp{G}{3})\le231$ for planar graphs.
-In Section~\ref{sec3} we will show that this bound can be lowered further to 143.
+So $\wcol_2(G)\le30$ and $\wcol_3(G)\le70$ for planar $G$, which, when combined with Corollary~\ref{first}, unfortunately gives a worse bound for $\chi(\edp{G}{3})$ than the one using the star chromatic number obtained earlier.
+Theorems~\ref{konstant} and~\ref{binomcol} together give $\chi(\edp{G}{3})\le 70\cdot2^{70}$ for every planar graph~$G$, while combining Theorems~\ref{thm10}\,(a) and~\ref{binomcol} already gives the significantly better upper bound $\chi(\edp{G}{3})\le231$.
+In Section~\ref{sec3} we will show that this bound can be lowered further to 105.

 The remainder of this paper is organised as follows.
 In the next section we prove our main results, Theorems~\ref{thm10} and~\ref{thm11}.
 We use the results from that section in Section~\ref{sec3} to find explicit upper bounds for the chromatic number of exact distance graphs for some specific classes of graphs, including graphs with bounded genus, graphs with bounded tree-width, and graphs without a specified complete minor.
 In Section~\ref{sec4} we describe the graph promised in Theorem~\ref{thm5}\,(b).
 We close with a number of open problems and directions for further study.